 The banks are constantly in competition with each other on their fixed interest rates and in many cases one or two banks will have a special for 3-year and 5-year fixed rate loans.

 So it’s not likely that your bank will be the cheapest at the time you fix.

-Please call us on 1300 889 743 or enquire online and on of our mortgage brokers can give you a quote for the best current fixed rate loans.
+Please call us on 1300 889 743 or enquire online and one of our mortgage brokers can give you a quote for the best current fixed rate loans from our lending panel.

 If your bank refuses to match these rates then it may be worthwhile for us to refinance your loan to another lender.